Subreddit Analysis Tool

 2. Read the wiki and FAQ before asking basic questions: For cases where user makes a vague and unhelpful "What language should I learn?" post or asks an already-answered question.
 FAQ are usually removed.

-3. Do not submit self-owned content too frequently: Users may only post self-owned content (apps, videos, blogs) if it is good quality, the "App/Promotion" flair must be used, and posting is infrequent (less than once a month).
-Only community members with sufficient subreddit karma and account age may post resources.
+3. Do not submit self-owned content too frequently: Users may only post self-owned content (apps, videos, blogs) if it is good quality (no AI wrappers), and posting is infrequent (no more than once a month).
 Please report violations, and see our [moderation policy](https://www.reddit.com/r/languagelearning/wiki/moderation_policy#wiki_guidelines_for_posting_owned_content.3A) for more guidelines.

 4. Do not post disallowed content: These include: posts focused on one language, language exchange requests, videos similar to "polyglot speaks 19 languages", language tutors, homework help, achievement posts, pictures of resources, and AI language learning tools or chatbots.